 If you’re an international student, our partner ministry, International Student Network, has many opportunities for you to connect and find activities and housing when campuses are closed for holidays.

 We’re young at heart, age 50+, and we love life!
 There’s no such thing as retirement from God’s service, and we are committed to sharing our wisdom with the younger generations and setting the example for spiritual maturity in the Body of Christ.
-There’s lots of opportunities to plug in where you’re interested: make meals, landscaping Bethel’s campus, mentor a young person, teach a class, help facilitate or usher at weddings and funerals, work in the Cafe, the list goes on.
+There’s lots of opportunities to plug in where you’re interested.
+Connect with your District Pastor!

 And don’t miss our monthly luncheon the third Thursday of each month, 11am – 2pm.
 It’s a time of fellowship, Bible study, singing, caring & sharing, and of course lunch ($5, payable at the door).
 Luncheons are held September – June.